 One of the first steps Promain advises is to ensure the roof is clean and free from any contamination.
 The use of GS36 concentrate or ready to use GS37 fungicidal wash is recommended, allow this product to dry in before painting.

-Fungicidal wash destroys the root of organic growth therefore it will prevent the re-growth of algae and moss under the new paint membrane, which can otherwise cause peeling and de-lamination.
+Fungicidal wash destroys the root of organic growth.
+Therefore it will prevent the re-growth of algae and moss under the new paint membrane.
+This is important to stop peeling and de-lamination.
 Loose chippings and degraded asphalt should be removed and repaired with cementitious mortar.
 Roofing felt should be inspected, and either replaced or repaired.
 Blisters can be cut open and re-bonded flat on to the surface underneath.

 Long life expectancy

-For paint systems which offer 20-25 years life expectancy, a range of primers, depending on the substrate, may need to be applied.
+For paint systems which offer 20-25 years life expectancy, a range of primers may need to be applied.
+This will depend on the substrate.
 The Thortex GP830 Primer has excellent adhesion to a wide variety of surfaces, but for clean metal and fibreglass, the Urethane Primer MC 135 will need to be applied.
 Metal surfaces showing signs of rust will need to be primed with MCU125 as it offers corrosion protection.
 Wooden surfaces are best primed with FB856.
 The different primers have different drying times and will need to be applied at different stages during the project prior to the first coat of 661 is applied.
 If you need confirmation on the most suitable primer, consult Promain UK Limited on 01462 421333.

 For the 3M Scotchkote Polytech 661/662 system, the following products and methods are required.

 One of the fundamental requirements for a long life waterproofing system is to create a seamless membrane across the entire roof, avoiding the edge of the paint from exposure to running water.
-If the edge of the paint is exposed, water can gradually creep under the paint over a period of time and cause the waterproofing membrane to fail.
-Edge protection can be achieved by painting up and over a lip, or if you are painting several inches up a parapet wall, chasing in-between a brick course and re-pointing, or painting under a strip of flashing.
+If the edge of the paint is exposed, water can gradually creep under the paint over a period of time.
+This can then cause the waterproofing membrane to fail.
+Edge protection can be achieved by painting up and over a lip.
+Alternatively if you are painting several inches up a parapet wall, chasing in-between a brick course and re-pointing, or painting under a strip of flashing.
 Quite often, there will be a crack or gap which needs reinforcing.

 To ensure any movement is bridged to prevent splitting the cured paint, a ‘pop joint’ can be created in order to spread the tension over a wider area.
 This is done by applying 3M 1900 duct tape over the crack or gap, applying the liquid roofing material over this, into which the 050 premier reinforcement mat is embedded.

 Where dissimilar substrates meet, further detailing work is required.
 For example, a vertical ventilation pipe protruding vertically through the roof will need 050 premier reinforcement mat around the base of the shaft, of at least 100mm across horizontal and up the vertical.
-Cutting a length of this fibreglass matting with slits half way in, along one side, will allow the fibreglass to be shaped around the base.
+Cut a length of this fibreglass matting with slits half way in, along one side.
+This will allow the fibreglass to be shaped around the base.
 A suitable size of fibreglass with a ‘star cut’ hole in the middle offers double reinforcement in the opposing direction.
-This fibreglass is embedded within the liquid roofing product, and again, paint up the vertical to a point where the edge of the paint is not exposed to running water.
+This fibreglass is embedded within the liquid roofing product.
+Again, paint up the vertical to a point where the edge of the paint is not exposed to running water.